 1995: The Barings Bank-Nick Leeson Debacle

 Barings Bank, founded in 1762, was one of the oldest banks in England.
-The bank operated on a solid foundation and survived both the world wars and the Napoleonic Wars.
+The bank operated on a solid foundation and survived the world wars and the Napoleonic Wars.
 The same bank appointed Nick Leeson as the manager of its derivative operations in its Singapore branch in 1992.14

 One of the typical tasks of Leeson was to execute arbitrage strategies between the Singapore International Monetary Exchange and the Japanese Nikkei 225 in the Osaka Securities Exchange.
 The objective was to earn minor profits from buying and selling futures contracts.